Welcome to CPR Physical Therapy+Performance’s guide to Transcutaneous Electrical Nerve Stimulation.

 Recent research has also shown that autosuggestion or the placebo effect is a powerful way many people experience pain relief or decrease their symptoms.
 This means that by simply believing a treatment it has a beneficial effect on the nervous system.
 This effect can be true for the positive effects of using TENS as well.

 How do I use my TENS unit

-You will be shown how to use your TENS device by your Physical Therapist at Center for Physical Rehabilitation.
+You will be shown how to use your TENS device by your Physical Therapist at CPR Physical Therapy+Performance.
 Round or square rubber electrodes are applied to the skin over or around the painful area.
 The electrodes are self-adhesive with a protective layer of gel built in to prevent skin irritation or burning.
 Usually four electrodes (two pairs) are used to get maximum benefit from this treatment although two electrodes can also be used and in many cases provide sufficient relief.

 The unit is battery-operated with controls you manipulate yourself to alter the strength of the electrical signal.
 The unit can be slipped into a pocket or clipped to your belt.